-Specifies the number of dynamic PSBs required by concurrent FM/IMS BMP users.
+Specifies the maximum number of dynamic PSBs required by concurrent FM/IMS users (when the PSBs are generated by the IMS Data Definition utility) or by concurrent FM/IMS BMP users (otherwise).

 The number must be in the range 1 to 999.